FTLam11/fronk-tolks/elixir-intro.md

 ## Immutability

-The biggest "gotcha" in transitioning from OOP to FP is the concept of immutability and how it affects shared state.
-The following compares adding a task to a todo list in Ruby and Elixir.
+One of the challenges in transitioning from OOP to FP is the concept of immutability and how it affects shared state.
+The following compares OOP/FP approaches for adding a task to a todo list.

 ---